flybywiresim/fbw-userguide/docs/dev-corner/dev-guide/resources.md

+---
+title: Resources
+description: Resources for working with and on the A32NX and A380X code.
+---

 # Resources

 On this page, you will find all the necessary resources, links, and documentation you might need to work with and on the A32NX code.